Wondering about Software as a Service SaaS architecture?

 Being able to activate or disable SaaS products on-demand is another appealing factor for consumers, no longer do you need to drop hundreds of dollars on a software license.
-Most SaaS products let you pay a monthly subscription with the option and cancel whenever you want.
+Most SaaS products offer a range of pricing options including a monthly subscription option where you can cancel whenever you want.

 Businesses can easily integrate these SaaS components into their existing applications and augment the functionality they offer to their customers.
 The business doesn’t need to be concerned about debugging or testing the SaaS component as that’s all been taken care of by the vendor.

-Key Features and Benefits of a SaaS Platform
+Key Features and Benefits of a SaaS Architecture Platform

-SaaS solutions have different features to that of more traditional applications that are installed on your desktop for example, here are some of the other benefits that deploying a SaaS-based product can bring.
+SaaS solutions have different features as compared to more traditional applications that are installed on your desktop, for example, here are some of the other benefits that deploying a SaaS-based product can bring.